Land Acknowledgements in Ceremonies

 At Tapestry, we are lucky to work with so many couples who feel deeply connected to the places they choose to get married in.
 Whether you’re a born and raised Seattleite, a Pacific Northwest transplant, or a visitor who feels called to the area, we understand that instinctive appeal that calls you to the majesty of Mother Nature and the transformative experiences only found in the wild and great outdoors.

 Every time we meet someone with this same spiritual connection to this land uniquely fills our hearts.
-But we have found an opportunity to go even deeper into an understanding of the land that provides us with innumerable and intangible goodness.
+But we have found an opportunity to go even deeper into an understanding of the land for your intimate ceremony provides us with innumerable and intangible goodness.
 As Pacific Northwesterners and white women, we were raised in local cities and towns, more of them named after Indigenous peoples and nations than not.
 Our seasonal education and community festivals, while held in settler communities, gave a nod to Indigenous people and practices that existed on the land before us.
 While there is still a great deal of work to be done, we recognize that the legacy of Indigenous stewards of our land is very much alive and has an abundance to teach us, should we take the time to get curious and learn.

 We’d like to call you into that next layer by sharing a bit about land acknowledgements: what they are, what forms they take, and how to authentically invoke them.
 We hope that, by sparking your curiosity in this realm, you feel called to understand a new and historical layer of why the land calls to you the way it does and how you can share that magic with others in your community.